degradka/mac_address_generator/README.md

-# that shit will generate random mac address that you can use
+# Just launch it and your MAC will be changed to random